Tampons, Pads, Period Undies, and More: Which Period Products Are Right for You?

 Pads

 Ah, the trusty pad.
 Sometimes called sanitary pads, sometimes called sanitary napkins— they all work the same way— by sticking onto your underwear to trap your period.
 Besides absorbency levels, there are also different sizes and shapes.
-Some even have wings that fold over the edges of your underwear to help keep it in place.
+Some even have wings that fold over the edges of underwear to help keep it in place.

 Menstrual Cup